 because her children were dead”

-Ruminating on Revelation’s promise of “wiping away all tears” (21.4; cf. Isa 25.8), I connected the text with Matthew 2.
-Those tears were no longer my tears.
-They were Rachels.
+Ruminating on Revelation’s promise, on the last page of the Bible, of “wiping away all tears” (21.4; cf. Isa 25.8), I connected the text with Matthew 2.
+Those tears were no longer merely my tears.
+They were Rachel’s.
 Then they were suddenly Mary’s.
 Then they were the tears of all creation, refusing to accept platitudes for the skubala in this world.

-The Bible contains profound, even bitter, lament from Genesis to Revelation.
+The Bible contains bitter, yet profound, lament from Genesis to Revelation.
 For years I never paid any attention to this.
-I grew up hearing Scripture as a series of “propositions,” devoid of any narrative content or context.
+I grew up hearing Scripture as a series of disjointed “propositions,” devoid of any narrative content or context.
 It simply did not even occur to me.
 I did not think in terms of frame the Bible came in.
 But in the narrative we see:

 The ground groans because of the blood of Abel.

 God cries because the world is full of violence.